FaceTime Like a Pro

-Here’s how you can make Google Translate your go-to translator in iOS 18.4 or later:
+Here’s how you can make Google Translate your go-to translator on your iPhone:

 That’s it.
 Now, when you trigger a translation—like selecting text and choosing “Translate”—your iPhone or iPad will automatically use Google Translate for the job.

 Apple continues to open up iOS, especially for users in the European Union.
-Alongside translation apps, iOS 18.4 allows users to switch defaults for:
+Alongside translation apps, Apple allows users to switch defaults for:

 And if you’re in the EU, you can also change the default navigation app, allowing for options like Google Maps instead of Apple Maps.